Causes of Stomatitis: Canker Sores and Cold Sores continued...

 - Avoid hot beverages and foods as well as salty, spicy, and citrus-based foods.

-- Use pain relievers like Tylenol.
+- Use pain relievers like Tylenol or ibuprofen.

 - Gargle with cool water or suck on ice pops if you have a mouth burn.